kiransalve/Power-BI/Learn with Gigs/Questions.md

 Incremental Refresh means Power BI refreshes only new or changed data, instead of loading the entire dataset every time.

-It is useful because faster refresh times, less memory and CPU uses and ideal for large dataset

 Let’s say you have 5 years of sales data: The first time, Power BI loads all 5 years

 Next time, it only refreshes the latest 1 month (or as defined) instead of reloading everything